 GigaCalculator’s Recipe Scaler

 GigaCalculator’s recipe scaler is designed to make it as easy as possible for you to figure out how much of each ingredient you need for your desired number of servings based on an online recipe.
 It can handle whatever original and desired serving size you give it and can make the imperial-to-metric or metric-to-imperial conversion at the same time.
+The tool essentially takes care of all of the mathematics you’d otherwise need to do in the kitchen.

 As an added bonus on top of this, you can simply add in the URL of the recipe you want to convert or scale, and it will convert and scale the ingredients automatically.